MatiasVara/leetcodechallenges/README.md

-# leetcodechallenges
+# Leetcode Challenges
-This repository contains some of the solutions for the leetcoding challenges of the month
+This repository contains some of the solutions for the Leetcoding challenges for the May '21.
+Note that some solutions are not optimized.
+# Contact
+matiasevara@gmail.com